Hello. My name is Angela.

 Who I Am: Someone once wrote me this note, and I like to think that it’s true: “You are a jewel in this world – a beautiful reflection of Christ’s love.
 In your gentle way, you change lives by simply being present.
 You are intelligent, creative, and wise.”

-What I Do: Work full-time for a Catholic evangelization apostolate, designing print and web materials, maintaining our social media presence, occasionally hosting a weekly Catholic TV/radio show, and – whenever possible – mentoring college students through our Media + Ministry internship program.
+My 40 Hours: Full-time for a Catholic evangelization apostolate, designing print and web materials, supervising our social media presence, co-producing and occasionally hosting a weekly Catholic TV/radio show, and – whenever possible – mentoring college students through our Media + Ministry internship program.
 (Inspired Angela blog is personal, and does not represent my employers.)

-Hope you enjoy this collection.
+I’m glad to welcome you here.
+Please enjoy this collection.
 Peace to you.

 Academic – Bachelor of Arts in English Communication Arts summa cum laude, Honors Scholar, concentrating in Theology and in Marketing.
 Saint Mary’s University, San Antonio, Texas – a Catholic and Marianist institution.

 Thesis – “New Media, New Evangelization: The Unique Benefits of New Media and Why the Catholic Church Should Engage Them.”
 2010.
 Saint Mary’s University.

 - Digital media and evangelization consultation — University of Notre Dame, Institute for Church Life